szw/vim-g/README.md

 License
 -------

-Copyright &copy; 2012 Szymon Wrozynski.
+Copyright &copy; 2012 Szymon Wrozynski and Contributors.
 Distributed under the same terms as Vim itself.

 See `:help license`